rpajanssen/tangible-assessment/README.md

 these aspects could be topic of discussion during interview.

-Assignment 2 - Create spingboot web application
+Assignment 2 - Create Springboot web application (15 mins)
 -
 Use the previous PersonService and create a web restful endpoints.
 aspects